 On Thanksgiving Day, football fans may be rooting for opposing teams in the TV room, but the most intense rivalry happens in the dining room: Homemade or canned cranberry sauce?
-With this in mind, here are answers to all your burning cranberry sauce questions—What is cranberry sauce made of?
-How was cranberry sauce invented?—so you can enter the debate with all your facts straight.
+With this in mind, here are answers to all your burning cranberry sauce questions: What is cranberry sauce made of and how was it invented?

-The high acid concentration in cranberries are what give them tartness—in fact, cranberry juice has the same pH as lemon juice!
-So in order for cranberry sauce to be palatable, it requires a fair amount of sugar or other sweetener.
+The high acid concentration in cranberries is what gives them tartness—in fact, cranberry juice has the same pH as lemon juice.
+So in order for cranberry sauce to be palatable, it requires a fair amount of sugar or other sweeteners.
 On the back of canned cranberry sauce you will find a short list of ingredients, generally cranberries, corn syrup (sometimes normal and high fructose), water, and citric acid (a preservative).

-Cranberries qualify as a superfood—they're super high on the scale of antioxidant-rich foods, outranking nearly every fruit and vegetable, second only to blueberries.
+Cranberries qualify as a superfood—they're high on the scale of antioxidant-rich foods, outranking nearly every fruit and vegetable, second only to blueberries.
 Cranberries are also rich in vitamin C and fiber, as well as the metabolism-boosting mineral manganese.
-And yes, you get all these benefits whether your Thanksgiving table has homemade or jellied cranberry sauce.
+And yes, you reap all these benefits whether your holiday table has homemade or jellied cranberry sauce.

 How to Get Cranberry Sauce Out of a Can

 For many proponents of cran-in-a-can, the best part is jiggling out a perfect cylinder of red gelatin ribbed with imprinted can lines.
 Ready to learn how?
-Have a pen ready?
 Step one: Open with a can opener.
 Step two: Turn the can upside down, hovering over a plate.
-Step three: Gently shake once or twice until the jelly slides out easily—plunk!—onto the plate.
-(That wasn't so hard, was it?)
+Step three: Gently shake once or twice until the jelly slides out easily onto the plate.

 The reason cranberry sauce goes so well with Thanksgiving dinner?
-The tannins in cranberry skin bind with protein and fats—aka turkey, gravy, and buttery mashed potatoes—much like the way a tannin-forward red wine (Chianti, for example) pairs with a big fatty steak.
+The tannins in cranberry skin bind with protein and fats—turkey, gravy, and buttery mashed potatoes—much like the way a tannin-forward red wine (Chianti, for example) pairs with a fatty steak.

 Cranberry sauce is also great with ice cream or yogurt and granola, almost like a quick facsimile of a cranberry crumble.

 And when it comes to leftovers, of course, cranberry sauce was meant to be mixed with a little mayo, spread on good toasted bread for a day-after-Thanksgiving turkey sandwich.
-(If you made cranberry sauce from scratch and have fruit left over, check out these ideas for how to use them.)
+(If you made cranberry sauce from scratch and have fruit left over, check out a wicked recipe for a bourbon-cranberry compote.

-Buy too many cans of cranberry sauce?
-Have no fear.
-According to our this list of expiration dates, unopened jams, jellies and cranberry sauce last for one year in your cupboard.
-That's one thing to cross off next year's Thanksgiving shopping list!
+If you bought too many cans of cranberry sauce, don't fret.
+According to this list of expiration dates, unopened jams, jellies, and cranberry sauce last for one year in your cupboard.
+That's one thing to cross off next year's holiday shopping list!

-If you want to make homemade cranberry sauce, look no further than this classic recipe.
-And, if you'd like to please guests on both sides of the cranberry sauce debate, you could do what Food52 suggests: Strain that homemade cranberry sauce using a fine sieve or food mill, add a little pectin, pour into an clean can with ridges, cover with foil, and let sit in the fridge for 12 hours.
+If you want to make homemade cranberry sauce, look no further than these easy recipes.
+And, if you'd like to please guests on both sides of the cranberry sauce debate, simply strain that homemade cranberry sauce using a fine sieve or food mill, add a little pectin, pour into a clean can with ridges, cover with foil, and let it sit in the fridge for 12 hours.
 To release your homemade canned cranberry sauce, run a butter knife around the sides of the jelly.
 If that doesn't work, use a can opener to open the bottom of the can.

 Like any good debate, there is no right or wrong answer, only very strong opinions.
-The solution is simple: Serve both versions, one at either side of the table.
+The solution is simple: Serve both versions, one on either side of the table.